 DRI: Thermal Distance Ratings Explained (Johnson Military Criteria for Detection, Recognition, Identification)

-Detection, Recognition, and Identification (DRI) are a set of standards developed for the US Military to compare the performance of thermal infrared cameras.
+Detection, Recognition, and Identification (DRI) are a set of standards developed by Army Night Vision Laboratory in the 1950s to compare the performance of thermal infrared cameras.
 This model, also referred to as the Johnson criteria, has become the universal standard for measuring thermal cameras.

 What is DRI?